Kinaxis Office Building

 Minneapolis, Minnesota, USA

 The eye-catching, 270-foot-high U.S. Bank Stadium is designed to reflect the rich heritage of Minneapolis, connect visitors with the outdoors and offer breathtaking views of the city’s skyline.
 The architecture features walls of varying shapes, angles and sizes, which require versatile and high performing products.
 Featuring approximately 200,000 square feet of Kawneer curtain wall with nearly 5,260 pieces of glass the assemblies ensure durability, energy efficiency, and help create the unique Viking ship look of the stadium.
 Furthermore, the large pivoting doors and translucent roof enhance city views for visitors.
-This sleek LEED Gold® stadium hosted the 2018 Superbowl and will certainly host other marquee events.
+This sleek LEED Platinum® stadium hosted the 2018 Superbowl and will certainly host other marquee events.